-- For your own safety, please remain with your assigned group at all times and follow the instructions given by the guide at all times.
+- For your own safety, please remain with your assigned group throughout your Teide Observatory guided daytime visit and follow the instructions given by the guide at all times.

 - In case you are given suits or safety equipment in the facilities area, they should be properly used and cared for.

 It is absolutely prohibited to leave the safety area or touch anything inside the buildings.

 Children under 8 are not allowed to participate in the Teide Observatory guided daytime visit.